dvashchenko/Flask-Controller/README.md

-### Developing a platform for automated code submission, execution, and debugging for upper-division computer science classes, promoting a more intuitive learning environment.
+### A platform for automated code submission, execution, and debugging for upper-division computer science classes, promoting a more intuitive learning environment.

-### Integrating physical control systems to provide real-time haptic feedback for interpreted scripts.

 #### Dependencies